 How Florida Insurance Companies Set Rates

 Two drivers with identical cars can get wildly different quotes in Florida.
-Here's what actually goes into the price (your record, ZIP code, vehicle, credit-based score, mileage, and more) and which factors you can actually change.
+This guide covers what actually goes into the price (your record, ZIP code, vehicle, credit-based score, mileage, and more) and which factors you can actually change.

 Eddie Ezekiel